lupyuen/lupyuen.github.io/src/serial.md

 }
 ```

-Because PinePhone's __U-Boot Bootloader__ has kindly set the Baud Rate for us (115.2 kbps), we skip this for now.
+PinePhone's __U-Boot Bootloader__ has kindly set the Baud Rate for us (115.2 kbps), so we skip this for now.
 More about the bootloader...

 -   [__"PinePhone boots Apache NuttX RTOS"__](https://lupyuen.github.io/articles/uboot)